9/12 (From Diary 2)

 that can fare from be all.
 A result of following the animal trails.

-I got my share, but that that extensive.
+I got my share, but not that extensive.

 The ever turned-on TV is turned up to max: Gospel is on.
 I fail to